Workshop in High-dimensional Phenomena and Convexity

 Stephanie Mui*, Georgia Institute of Technology, USA

-Arianna Peanna, Weizmann Institute of Science, Israel
+Arianna Piana, Weizmann Institute of Science, Israel

 Mark Rudelson, University of Michigan, USA